awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-considerations.md

 **Sources**
 + Maximum number of sources per Network Load Balancer: No limit
-+ Maximum number of sources per a Dedicated Instance type as target: 100
++ Maximum number of sources per target \(smaller sizes\): 10 †
-+ Maximum number of sources per interface as a target attached to instances that are not Dedicated Instances: 10 †
++ Maximum number of sources per target \(largest size\): 100 \*

 † This quota cannot be increased\.

+\* Applies only to the [largest instance size](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#AvailableInstanceTypes) for an instance type\.
+For example, for M5 instances, the maximum is 100 for `m5.24xlarge` and 10 for all other M5 instance sizes\.

 ## Checksum offloading<a name="traffic-checksum-offloading"></a>